-Please ensure you attend with a suitable high factor sun cream (minimum factor 30), which you can apply directly when needed.
+Please ensure students attend with a suitable high factor sun cream (minimum factor 30), which they can apply themselves when needed.
 This is NOT optional and is a compulsory element of the kit required for students who join ADO River Valley.
-We are unable to apply our sun creams to you in case of allergies, and therefore if you do not have your own, then caregivers will be requested to travel to school to deliver this- we are happy for sun creams to live in lockers.
-If the weather is very warm, it may be advisable to bring insect repellent.
-Overknee length shorts as minimum or leggings-cargo trousers with t-shirts must still be worn as this will provide some protection against sunburn or scratches in our forest and woodland areas.
+We are unable to apply other sun creams to a student, and therefore if they do not have their own, caregivers will be requested to travel to school to deliver this- we are happy for sun creams to live in lockers.
+If the weather is very warm, please be aware that we do forest sessions, and it may be advisable to bring insect repellent.
+Over-knee length shorts as minimum or leggings-cargo trousers with t-shirts must still be worn as this will provide some protection against sunburn or scratches in our forest and woodland areas.
 Skirts and dresses are not suitable attire for our activities and forest sessions.

-7.3 Mobile Device and Phone Access
+7.3 Mobile Phone Access

-You are discouraged from bringing any mobile device to ADO River Valley, however if this cannot be avoided, and you have your phones then they will need to be handed over at our gate to staff at the start of the day and given back at the end.
-We have trust in our students to follow these rules, we will not conduct bag searches unless we have reason to believe that there is a phone which is impacting the school day.
+All students are discouraged from bringing any mobile device to ADO River Valley, however if this cannot be avoided, and students have their phones then they will need to be handed over at our gate to staff at the start of the day and given back at the end.
+We trust our students to follow these rules, we will not conduct bag searches unless we have reason to believe that there is a phone which is impacting the school day.

-You will be unable to access your mobile device for the duration of your time with us.
-If you refuse to hand the phone in to ADO River Valley then you will be refused entry.
-We feel strongly about the unhealthy impacts of technology on our younger generation, and we will do all that we can to reduce the usage, even if you think we are being unkind as we hope you will look back and recognise why we did this.
+Students will be unable to access their own mobile device in the duration of their time with us.
+If a student has a phone visible and refuses to hand it in to ADO River Valley, then they will be refused entry.
+We feel strongly about the unhealthy impacts of technology on our younger generation, and we will do all that we can to reduce the usage, even if the students think we are being unkind as we know they will look back in the future and recognise why we did it.